-Included in the above are past due facilities of \$11m in securitisation entities which Macquarie has made an APS 120 Attachment B paragraph 25 election to be included in the Bank Regulatory Group.
+3 Included in the above are past due facilities of \$50m in securitisation entities where Macquarie continues to hold capital behind the underlying pool of securitised assets in Bank regulatory Group.

-As at

-31 March 2014

-Total outstanding exposi ures securitised

-Exposure type Total outstanding exposures 1 \$m Impaired2 \$m Past due 3 \$m ADI recognised loss from exposures securitised \$m

-Residential Mortgage 15,101 188 94 -

-Credit cards and other personal loans - - - -

-Auto and equipment finance 7,042 14 21

-Total 22,143 202 115 -
+As at 31 March 2014 Total outstanding exposures securitised Exposure type Total outstanding exposures1 \$m Impaired2 \$m Past due3 \$m ADI recognised loss from exposures securitised \$m Residential Mortgages 15,101 188 94 - Credit cards and other personal loans - - - - Auto and equipment finance 7,042 14 21 - Total 22,143 202 115 -

-Included in the above are assets of \$7,881m in securitisation entities which Macquarie has made an APS 120 Attachment B paragraph 25 election to be included in the Bank Regulatory Group.
+1 Included in the above are assets of \$20,105m in securitisation entities where Macquarie continues to hold capital behind the underlying pool of securitised assets in Bank regulatory Group.